craigmartin/resume/README.md

 ## Experience ##
 ###Senior Cloud Operations Engineer, Intel Corp.; Santa Clara, CA - Jan 2013 - Current
-* Production infrastructure - architected and rotating 24/7 support of AWS HA/DR infrastructure
+* Production infrastructure - architecture and rotating 24/7 support of AWS HA/DR infrastructure
-* AWS Cloud - architected HSm system, secure VPC environment with VPN tunneling into Corp Network to deliver highly secured key data, Redshift services, Mongo clusters, EMR, Kafka with ZooKeeper
+* AWS Cloud - architecture of HSm system, secure VPC environment with VPN tunneling into Corp Network to deliver highly secured key data, Redshift services, Mongo clusters, EMR, Kafka with ZooKeeper
 * Deployment automation for all environments utilizing cloudformation, auto-scaling, and chef
 * Solving tough engineering problems like scaling streaming video on the cloud or architecting LunaSA encryption with AWS HSm to scale to millions of devices
 * Responsible for release management and production deployment for 150 software engineers